Admissions Policies and Procedures

 Financial aid programs strive to reduce financial barriers to a college education.
 Most federal and state financial aid programs are based on demonstrated financial need.
 Financial need is the difference between the resources of the student and/or family and the cost of attending college.

 Financial aid is available to any eligible student enrolled in an eligible degree or certificate program.
 Grants, loans, on-campus employment and local scholarships are options available to help students meet their educational expenses.
-All federal/state financial aid programs are subject to government review and control, and are subject to change.
+All federal/state financial aid programs are subject to government review and are subject to change.

 In general, a student may qualify for most federal and state financial aid if the following conditions are met: